jnozzi/cocoadev.com/markdown/CocoaDevMailingList.md

-A mailing list maintained by General/AppleComputer.
-It is not affiliated with this web-site (General/CocoaDev).
+A mailing list maintained by AppleComputer.
+It is not affiliated with this web-site (CocoaDev).
 To enroll, go to http://lists.apple.com/mailman/listinfo/cocoa-dev.

 The archives can be searched at several sites:

-http://search.lists.apple.com (official Apple archives) http://www.cocoabuilder.com (includes General/OmniGroup's Macosxdev mailing list, Cocoadev and Xcode-users mailing list from Apple)
+http://search.lists.apple.com (official Apple archives) http://www.cocoabuilder.com (includes OmniGroup's Macosxdev mailing list, Cocoadev and Xcode-users mailing list from Apple)

 ----